-Mat density of 93.2 percent = 98.3 pay factor.
+Mat density of 94.2 percent = 98.3 pay factor.

-Joint density of 91.5 percent = 97.3 pay factor.
+Joint density of 92.5 percent = 97.3 pay factor.

 b.
-Step 2: Determine ratio of joint area (length of longitudinal joint x 10 feet) to mat area (total paved area in the lot): Multiply the length of completed longitudinal construction joint by the specified 10 feet width and divide by the mat area (total paved area in the lot).
+Step 2: Determine ratio of joint area to mat area.
+Multiply the length of completed longitudinal construction joint by the specified 10 foot width and divide by the mat area (total paved area in the lot).